mbcolemere/portsetter/README.md

 the txt files.

 FOR TESTING:
+The cpp.o (executable files) have to exist before you can execture the program.
-From the terminal, make sure you are in the right folder (/workspace/portsetter).
+So in order for the executable to show up you need to run the .cpp files out of the terminal a couple of times until they show up (just for running from the terminal)From the terminal, make sure you are in the right folder (/workspace/portsetter).
 After you are there, all you need to do is type in "./testsetport.cpp.o" and the test will run showing you each individual test, with an output at the end telling you if they ran correctly or not.
 This test will only work in the /workspace/portsetter